Ayon-SSP/Backend-Dev/Frontend-Dev/react.md

 # 📘 React
 > [YT Playlist](https://youtube.com/playlist?list=PLC3y8-rFHvwgg3vaYJgHGnModB54rxOk3&si=5yO85s7ERDZBhLOv)

+## React Docs:
+**INSTALLATION**
+1. Getting Started
+1. Add React to a Website
+1. Create a New React App
+1. CDN Links
+1. Release Channels

+**MAIN CONCEPTS**
+1. Hello World
+2. Introducing JSX
+3. Rendering Elements
+4. Components and Props
+5. State and Lifecycle
+6. Handling Events
+7. Conditional Rendering
+8. Lists and Keys
+9. Forms
+10. Lifting State Up
+11. Composition vs Inheritance
+12. Thinking In React

 1. React is a JavaScript library for Focus on UI. created and maintained by Facebook.
 2. **routing and http request are not included in react.**
 3. Components based architecture.
+Only work in View layer. not like a MVC(Angular, JSP Servlets) or MVT(Django) framework.
-4. react is declarative: you tell react what you want and react will build the UI.
+4. React is declarative: You tell react what you want and react will build the UI. [stackoverflow](https://stackoverflow.com/questions/33655534/difference-between-declarative-and-imperative-in-react-js)
    1. react will handle efficiently updating and rendering the components.
    2. DOM updates are handled gracefully in react.
 5. seamlessly integrate react into any project.